 Strengths Weaknesses

 Authentic recipes Great chef Loyal customer Bad location (not downtown) No organized

 Opportunities Threats

+Our town is growing

 Right away we can see a picture of our company in front of us.
 Just by looking at the information in front of us we start to see various moves we can make to improve our company's sales and shore up our future.